kirbysayshi/kirbysayshi.github.com/_posts/2010-07-13-in-pursuit-of-a-game.md

   - JavaScript, Game Design
 image:
   - src: /images/icons/ct.png
-  - alt: Old Man: Do you dare challenge Lavos?
+  - alt: Do you dare challenge Lavos?
 Do you dare to change what has been set in motion?
 tags:
   - Chrono Trigger
 ---